-The hierarchical Hamiltonian Splitting (HamSp) method is a second-order integrator that, unlike Leap-Frog, allows individual particle time-stepping \citep{2012NewA...17..711P} through recursively splitting the Hamiltonian.
-Although it accurately preserves linear and angular momentum and has a good energy conservation, the symmetry properties may be lost for the \emph{N}-body problem if particles change time-step at different moments.
+The hierarchical Hamiltonian Splitting (HHS) method is a second-order integrator that uses individual time steps of the particles \citep{2012NewA...17..711P} through recursively splitting the Hamiltonian.
+It accurately preserves linear and angular momentum and has a good energy conservation.

-This integrator consists in splitting the Hamiltonian adaptively and recursively based on the current time step, $dt$, assigned to the particles such that the called \emph{Slow} system (hereinafter \emph{S}) contains all the particles with a time step larger than $dt$, and the called \emph{Fast} system (hereinafter \emph{F}) contains all the particles with a time step smaller than $dt$.
-So, the splitting is as follows:
+This integrator consists of adaptively and recursively splitting the Hamiltonian as a function of the current time step, $dt$, so that the so called \emph{Slow} system (hereinafter \emph{S}) contains all the particles with a time step larger than $dt$, and the so called \emph{Fast} system (hereinafter \emph{F}) contains all the particles with a time step smaller than $dt$.
+Thus, the splitting is as follows:

 where,